Paper Diary vs Online Booking: Which Fills Your Chairs?

 Key takeaways

-• Around 46–50% of salon bookings happen outside opening hours — a paper diary can't catch a single one.
+- Around 46–50% of salon bookings happen outside opening hours — a paper diary can't catch a single one.

-• Online-booked appointments show up far more reliably than phone bookings, and reminders cut no-shows by up to 40%.
+- Online-booked appointments show up far more reliably than phone bookings, and reminders cut no-shows by up to 40%.

-• The real cost isn't the software — it's the empty chairs, lost admin hours and clients who never call back.
+- The real cost isn't the software — it's the empty chairs, lost admin hours and clients who never call back.

 Paper diary or online booking — which one actually fills your chairs?

 Online booking, and it isn't close.
-A paper diary only takes bookings when someone is standing at your desk or on the phone during opening hours — but that's not when most of your clients want to book.
-Industry research consistently finds that 46–50% of salon bookings happen outside traditional business hours: evenings, early mornings and weekends when your phone rings out.
-A paper diary can't catch a single one of those.
-An online booking page catches all of them.
+A paper diary only takes a booking while someone's standing at your desk or on the phone during opening hours, and that's not when most clients want to book.

 What does a paper diary actually cost you?

 It's the format people expect.
 67% of consumers prefer to book online versus just 22% by phone, and over half of Millennials and Gen X would switch providers for the ability to book online.
-Most of that demand is on a phone screen, with 82% of salon bookings now happening on mobile devices.
-A paper diary quietly signals to those clients that you're behind the times.
+Most of that demand happens on a phone screen, with 82% of salon bookings now happening on mobile devices.
+A paper diary signals to those clients that you're behind the times.

 Does online booking actually reduce no-shows?